Cghlewis/data-mgmt-ed-research-book/_book/16-data-sharing.md

 In the 2022 OSTP memo [@nelson_ostp_2022], it is stated that all federal agencies will be expected to develop data sharing policies that elicit free and open access to scientific data that is of "sufficient quality to validate and replicate research findings".
 As we've learned throughout this book, sharing data alone is not sufficient to enable data reuse [@hardwicke_data_2018].
 It must be accompanied by thorough documentation to allow a user to understand data provenance.
 In considering data documentation, you should not only consider the amount of documentation, but also the quality.
 The higher quality of documentation you provide, the higher likelihood that your data will be reused [@goodman_ten_2014].

 In deciding exactly what documents to share, check with your funder to see if specific documents are required.
 If you are depositing your data in a repository, check what is required there as well.
 Each repository may mandate or suggest types of documentation to provide.
-ICPSR for example provides suggested documentation to include, such as codebooks, instruments, README files, project summary documents, and publications [@icpsr_start_2023].
+ICPSR, for example, provides suggested documentation to include, such as codebooks, instruments, README files, project summary documents, and publications [@icpsr_start_2023].

 You will want to share documents from all levels of your project (project, data, and variable).
 Each level of documentation will provide unique contributions to help users understand the background of your project, how files are related, and how to interpret and use variables.
 Ideas of what to share from each level are provided (see Chapter \@ref(document) for more details about each of these documents).

 1. Project-level documentation
     - Research protocol
-      - This document, which may be called other names (e.g., project summary document), provides the what, who, when, where, and how of your study.
+      - This document, which may be called other names (e.g., project summary document^[https://osf.io/q6g8d]), provides the what, who, when, where, and how of your study.
 It is the summation of everything that occurred in a study and provides users with all of the background knowledge necessary to correctly interpret and use your data.
       - Along with your research protocol, you can also share a variety of other helpful supplemental documents including, but not limited to:
         - Participant flow diagrams
         - Timelines